The Pianist’s Guide to Dance Accompaniment

 A typical day will feature instructor presentation of techniques/tools to enhance dance accompaniment music, participants demonstrating their work in class, detailed comments by the instructor and feedback from other students, small group activities, and practice time.
 Assignments will include a variety of activities such as listening, arranging, practicing improvisation at the piano, and some composition.
 Participants will perform (with dancers) in a group concert at the end of the week.

-Students wishing to take this course for 1 credit must email Dr. Sylvie Beaudette at sbeaudette@esm.rochester.edu to register as independent study.
+Students wishing to take this course for 1 credit must email Pilar Boucher, Summer Session Program Manager, at pboucher@esm.rochester.edu to register as an independent study.

 Professional Development Hours: 30